richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- HOW TO DO CELL BELIEF PROPAGATION
+	- there are confident cells & less confident cells
+		- confident ones are pinned down
+		- non-confident ones can float around

+- does being the LEFT or RIGHT MATTER ?
+	- -1 vs +1

 - F MATCHING
 	- optimal locations:
 		- local belief propagation
 			- 9-neighborhood dist
 			- L / M / R neighbor dists
+			-
 		- how to allow for occluded pixels?
+			- pinching in left or right image ?
+				- along with poor matching scores

 	- vizualize confidence areas
 		- different confidence measures